FMotalleb/cord-locator/README.md

 * [ ] Address and enhance log messages and levels.
 * [ ] Address and enhance test messages.
 * [ ] Improve project (code) documentation.
+* [ ] Introduction of rule grouping for improved organization.
+* [ ] Implementation of DNS grouping to enhance management.
 * [ ] Expand test coverage.
 * [ ] Conduct code refactoring.
 * [ ] Potentially review and adjust the configuration.